-Prerequisites: 60 credits, at 1100 level or higher, including

-SOCI 1125

-SOCI 3300 CR-3 (formerly SOCI 2300) Sociology of Work and Occupations

-Students will study the sociological aspects of work and occupations in the Canadian context.
+Prerequisites: 60 credits, at 1100 level or higher, including SOCI 1125 Transferable (refer to transfer guide) SOCI 3300 CR-3 (formerly SOCI 2300) Sociology of Work and Occupations Students will study the sociological aspects of work and occupations in the Canadian context.
 They will explore topics such as the historical transformation of work, the meaning of work, the impact of new technologies, and work structuring and restructuring.
 They will also examine the social organization of occupations, the relationship between work and social inequality, employment opportunities and insecurities, and control and resistance.
 Students will critically analyze issues related to work and occupations that affect Canadians in significant ways.
+Note: This is a seminar course.

-SOCI 3310 CR-3 (formerly SOCI 2310) Sociology of Conflict and Conflict Resolution

-Students will critically analyze the basic elements and processes of human social conflict and dispute resolution.
+Prerequisites: SOCI 1125 Transferable (refer to transfer guide) SOCI 3310 CR-3 (formerly SOCI 2310) Sociology of Conflict and Conflict Resolution Students will critically analyze the basic elements and processes of human social conflict and dispute resolution.
 They will examine how real-world conflicts emerge and evolve into disputes, and ultimately run their course to either a resolution or stalemate.
 Students will also learn and apply strategies to dealing with conflict in everyday life situations.
+Note: This is a seminar course.